ibm-cloud-docs/iaas-vpn/about-vpn.md

  * Our private network gives you a cost-free way to communicate with and manage servers.
 The VPN is the gateway to this private network.
  * Access points throughout the world create the best and quickest access and interaction possible.
 IBM Cloud currently has VPN access points in many cities.
- * Visit [VPN Access](https://www.ibm.com/cloud/vpn-access) for a list of VPN access points to the {{site.data.keyword.cloud_notm}} private network.
+ * Visit [Available VPN endpoints](/docs/infrastructure/iaas-vpn?topic=VPN-available-vpn-endpoints) for a list of VPN access points to the {{site.data.keyword.cloud_notm}} private network.

 ## How it works
 {:#iaas-vpn-how-it-works}

 With VPN access, use SSL to connect with the private network and manage your server and services.

 ## SSL VPN connections
 {:#iaas-vpn-ssl-vpn-connections}